dzzie/humidor.net/readme.md

 record it.
 This will be saved to the db as well.
 Power resets will also be recorded to the database.

+I already have the web backend setup for multiple users.
+If you would like to use sandsprite database/web scripts just send me an email and a picture of your humi.
+I will set up an account with a clientID and apikey for you.

 See screen shot for example web report.

 ![screenshot](https://raw.githubusercontent.com/dzzie/humidor.net/master/screenshot.png)